kalpanamanohar/SecureCheck-A-Python-SQL-Digital-Ledger-for-Police-Post-Logs/README.md

-# 🚔 SECURE CHECK: A Python + SQL Digital Leader For Police Post Logs
+# 🚔 SECURE CHECK: A Python + SQL Digital Ledger For Police Post Logs

 ## 📌 Project Overview
 Police check posts need a unified, real-time digital log for tracking vehicle and personnel movements.
 This project leverages a MySQL-backed database and a Python-powered Streamlit dashboard for instant insights, advanced analytics, and automated alerts.
 Data is efficiently queried via SQL and visualized with Plotly in Streamlit, delivering actionable metrics for law enforcement.